-Hours of operation for the College are 7:30 a.m. to 5:30 p.m., Monday through Thursday and 8:00 a.m. to noon on Friday.
+Normal hours of operation for the College are 7:30 a.m. to 5:30 p.m., Monday through Thursday and 8:00 a.m. to noon on Friday.
 College facility access and operating hours are subject to change.
-For specific times visit, www.sheltonstate.edu.
+For specific times, visit www.sheltonstate.edu.